IMAP-Science-Operations-Center/sds-data-manager/docs/source/cdk/s3-replication.rst

-To restore files from the backup bucket into the main account bucket, we are going to [assume the role](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-role-prereqs) created by SdsDataManager stack in the source account.
-Here, "source account" refers to the account with SdsDataManager deployed into it (i.e. dev or prod).
+To restore files from the backup bucket into the main account bucket, we are going to [assume the role](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html#cli-role-prereqs) created by SDCStack stack in the source account.
+Here, "source account" refers to the account with SDCStack deployed into it (i.e. dev or prod).

 #.
 Update ``~/.aws/config`` to include a new profile for this role.
 Here, ``source_profile`` should be the source account profile
 ```